UVG-Works-Hub/iot-simulation-kafka/README.md

 ## Features

-- **Producer**: Generates and sends simulated sensor data to a specified Kafka topic.
+- **Producer**: Generates and sends simulated sensor data to a specified Kafka topic in either JSON or compact format.
-- **Consumer**: Listens to a Kafka topic, receives sensor data, and writes it to a CSV file.
+- **Consumer**: Listens to a Kafka topic, receives sensor data, writes it to a CSV file, and displays real-time plots for temperature and humidity.
 - **Create Topic**: Programmatically creates a Kafka topic with specified configurations.
 - **Delete Topic**: Programmatically deletes a specified Kafka topic.
+- **Dual Mode Operation**: Supports both traditional JSON payloads and compact 3-byte payloads to accommodate environments with payload size constraints (e.g., LoRa, Sigfox).

 ## Prerequisites